38 Best Things To Do In Vancouver In Winter (Local’s Guide)

 A person standing during the night in front of Robson Square Ice Rink, a popular tourist ice rink to go ice skating in Vancouver during winter.

-Whistler’s snowmobiling experiences cater to riders of all levels, from beginners to experienced thrill-seekers.
-Many different guided tours, such as private, duel riders, or family, allow you to explore the expansive backcountry.
+Whistler’s snowmobiling experiences cater to riders of all levels, from beginners to experienced snowmobillers.
+There are many different guided tours, such as private, duel riders, or family, that allow you to explore the expansive backcountry.

 The tours are led by knowledgeable and experienced guides who ensure your safety and maximize your enjoyment.

-Fat biking in winter refers to riding fat bikes, which are bicycles with oversized, wide tires specifically designed for cycling in snowy and icy conditions.
+Fat biking is a unique and adventurous way to experience the outdoors during the colder months.
+In winter, fat biking refers to riding fat bikes, which are bicycles with oversized, wide tires specifically designed for cycling in snowy and icy conditions.

 These wide tires provide excellent traction and stability on soft and slippery surfaces, making them well-suited for winter riding.